ajeetraina/dhi-sample-demos/redis-exporter/guides/guide.md

 ### Quick test with Redis

-To test with an actual Redis instance, use Docker Compose with DHI Redis:
+The easiest way to test with a working Redis connection is using Docker Compose:

 ```yaml
 # quick-test-compose.yml